by Rotageek on 18 February 2021

 Most retailers have had no choice but to invest in their e-commerce operations during the last few months.
 As shops shut for lockdown and online sales peaked, the focus shifted to delivering the digital customer experience.

-But now, as brick and mortar stores welcome back loyal shoppers, retailers are faced with a new obstacle.
-With strict social distancing regulations, sanitation and mask wearing sticking around for the foreseeable future - what does this mean for customer experience in retail?
+But as brick and mortar stores welcome back loyal shoppers in a post-Covid world, retailers are faced with a new obstacle.
+With social distancing regulations, sanitation and mask wearing guidance still in place - how can we continue to improve retail customer experience?

 The need to attract customers to physical stores - and make the experience worth the visit - has never been more prominent.